 11. Peranakan Houses

 Ahhh the famous Peranakan Houses.
-You may have seen them featured in Crazy Rich Asians, or perhaps EVERY SINGLE INSTAGRAM PHOTO OF SINGAPORE EVER.
+You may have seen them featured in Crazy Rich Asians, or perhaps EVERY SINGLE INSTAGRAM PHOTO OF SINGAPORE EVER as it is has quickly become one of the most popular Singapore tourist attractions.
 The style of architecture is fairly unique and uses many colourful glazed tiles with decorative patterns.
 This particular street has a row of Peranakan-style houses on both sides of Joo Chiat Road and you can visit any time of day.

 However, please be mindful that people live here and probably don’t appreciate you moving their trash bins around and blocking them from getting in/out of their houses so that you can get your shot.